 In the 1980’s, he turned to land records and in 1984 in Epping, New Hampshire broke the land speed record for the standing quarter mile.
 He also became the first man to break the 500km/h (300mph) barrier and was the first Australian to hold an unlimited speed record on land, water or air.

 By 2003, Warby had designed and built another boat, the Aussie Spirit, with which he planned to increase his own record.
 Of similar dimensions to Spirit of Australia, it was also powered by a Westinghouse J34 jet engine.
 The rudder alone on this new boat cost more than the $10,000 all-up cost of the original Spirit.
 Again, Warby designed, built, self-financed and piloted his own boat, however, rule changes meant that a record attempt was never made with it.

 Warby retired from record-breaking in 2007 and worked with his son David on a new boat with the intention of breaking his own record, however, this attempt never eventuated as he passed away on February 21, 2022 after a decline in his health.

-Warby was made a Member of the Order of the British Empire (MBE) in 1978 for his services to speed boat racing.
+1978: Made a Member of the Order of the British Empire (MBE) for his services to speed boat racing